Bryteflow/bryteflow-Workshop/content/1_ModuleOne/11_Foreword.md

 ---
-title: "Foreword" # MODIFY THIS TITLE IF APPLICABLE
+title: "Data Integration to Snowflake" # MODIFY THIS TITLE IF APPLICABLE
 chapter: true
 weight: 1 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES IF APPLICABLE
 ---

-# Foreword <!-- MODIFY THIS HEADING IF APPLICABLE -->
+# Data Integration to Snowflake <!-- MODIFY THIS HEADING IF APPLICABLE -->

-## Submodule One Heading <!-- MODIFY THIS SUBHEADING -->
+## Snowflake Data Warehouse and BryteFlow<!-- MODIFY THIS SUBHEADING -->

-This paragraph block should be an explanation of an existing problem and how the partner has worked to achieve a solution for it.
-Example content guidance can be found at the bottom of this page.
+The Snowflake Data Warehouse or Snowflake as it is popularly known, is a cloud data warehouse.
+The Snowflake cloud data warehouse enables data storage and analytics on a dynamic, highly scalable platform in the cloud.

+BryteFlow can help you deploy your real-time Snowflake Data Warehouse on AWS fast and without coding.
+BryteFlow uses enterprise log-based change data capture on legacy databases like Oracle, SQL Server, SAP, PostgreSQL and MySQL, and from applications like Salesforce etc. to move data from the sources to the Snowflake data warehouse in real-time.
+It maintains a replica of the source structures in Snowflake and merges the initial and delta loads automatically with SCD type 2 history if required.

 {{% notice info %}}
 <p style='text-align: left;'>